How to Keep Your Remote Workers and Enterprise Secure

 Tips for IT Departments

 It is critical not to rush into a quick collaboration platform purchase, even if there is limited time to support remote workers of varying IT competency levels.
 Many collaboration platforms offer basic applications for free, and for some, that may be a good solution.
 However, it is crucial to consider your enterprise’s requirements before opting for a selection.
-Below is a list of questions organizations should be asking before making a decision:
+Below is a list of questions organizations should be asking to find the best secure collaboration platform:

 What platforms do your clients, partners, investors, or suppliers use?